 “Our house is amazing – we have been blown away by the magnificence of the dome and the life it is helping us to lead.
 We have all worked really hard to create our eco-friendly home, our dream, and our little sustainable bubble that supports our eco values and that will allow our family to grow up in a beautiful, ecological and healthy environment.
 We are excited about the years ahead.” – Hjertefølger Via Inhabitat

 We are big fans of cob homes and geodesic dome greenhouses, so to see them combined into one eco-friendly package is pretty inspiring!
 Be sure to follow the Hjertefølgers on Instagram to take a peek inside life off grid in their gorgeous home.
+See the video for Ingrid and Benjamin’s Ted Talk about their home under a dome.

 Images by Ingrid Hjertefølger